LACMIP/emu/docs/_documentation/projects.md

 Commencement Date
 : Select the day that the collections/research-related request was initiated or the outreach event occurred.

-Notification Date (=End Date)
+Notification Date
-: Do not use this field, except when specifying the end dates for exhibits, loans, and field trips.
+: Do not use this field.

 ## Objects tab